Enforced Gaplessness from States with Exponentially Decaying Correlations: Introduction

 Next, to elucidate the nature of the gapless modes above $\ket{\psi(\beta)}$, we restrict to the case of ``frustration-free'' parent Hamiltonians and argue variationally that: \begin{shaded} \textbf{Result 2 (Informal).} Any local frustration-free parent Hamiltonian of $\ket{\psi(\beta > \beta_c)}$ has gapless modes with a gap bounded above by $c/L^{3}$, where $L$ is the linear extent of the system and $c$ is some constant.
 These modes are heuristically ``loop waves'' [Fig.~\ref{fig:overview}(c)]---analogs of spin waves in isotropic ferromagnets generated from non-local loop operators. \end{shaded}

+In the above theorem the ``frustration-free'' condition on the Hamiltonian can be replaced with a less restrictive (but less well-known) condition which we term ``locally annihilating'', discussed in App.~\ref{appendixvariational}.
 Strictly speaking, this second result is only proven for a class of wavefunctions dual to $\ket{\psi(\beta)}$ under exact lattice dualities, which means the precise statement refers to certain symmetry properties (see next section).
 Moreover, we remark that, intriguingly, the loop wave states above evade a quasi-particle description on account of their non-local nature.
 We conclude by discussing how our arguments generalize to higher dimensions and outlining some directions for future work.

 Our work challenges commonly held intuitions for when a given ground state admits a gapped local parent Hamiltonian, and has implications for understanding what properties distinguish gapped ground states from generic states in the Hilbert space.
 We further remark that ideas similar to those presented in this work can be applied to mixed states; in a companion work~\cite{companion}, we use them to show that the toric code under decoherence is, strictly speaking, long-range entangled beyond its error threshold, albeit in a rather subtle way.
 Finally, while most of our paper is about quantum systems, our work naturally provides tighter bounds on the gap on the transition matrices that generate Markovian dynamics of the classical Ising model than have previously been known for $\beta > \beta_c$.